My Top 10 List of Music to Paint By

 6. The Four Seasons by Vivaldi

 I love classical music but do not often paint listening to classical music.
-I don't quite know why that is?
+I don't know why that is.
 Classical form is so varied with tempo, subdued, then vibrant.
 I think this might be why.
 I would have a hard time changing my brushstroke to match the sound.
-The selection of Four Seasons does just that but this image comes close to the image that I might have painted.
+The selection of Four Seasons does just that, but this image comes close to the image I might have painted.

 This is a tutorial (yes, artists do tutorials, too) from Watercolor for Absolute Beginner by Mark & Mary Willenbrinck.
 Chapter "Negative Painting" pgs.
 84 - 87.